-Interviewees were selected by their relevance to procedural treatment of those describing cases of economic abuse, after obtaining approval from the appropriate authorities and based on the recommendations of their supervisors or others we had already interviewed.
+Interviewees were selected by their relevance to procedural treatment of those describing cases of EA, after obtaining approval from the appropriate authorities and based on the recommendations of their supervisors or others we had already interviewed.
 Interviewees, promised anonymity, were invited to participate in a study about their work with survivors of intimate partner abuse.
-Ranging in age from 25 to 55, they were diverse in terms of their seniority and position within the organizational hierarchy and included both employees who are the first professionals to meet women requiring assistance and those who work with women at later stages.
-The interviewees were all native Israelis, including Mizrahi and Ashkenazi Jewish women and a minority of Arab women.
-They were employed by branches of the three organizations, in Jewish towns, mixed towns and one Arabic town.
-Their education and training varied according to their professional roles, and their level of religiosity was diverse, ranging from secular to religious, although most were secular, and none were from the ultra-Orthodox sector.
+Aged 25–55, they were diverse in terms of their seniority and position within the organizational hierarchy and included both the first professionals to meet women requiring assistance and those who work with women at later stages.
+The interviewees were all native Israelis, including Mizrahi and Ashkenazi Jewish women, and a minority of Arab women.
+They were employed by branches of the three organizations located in a Jewish town, a mixed Jewish-Arab town and an Arab town.
+Their education and training varied according to their professional roles, and their level of religiosity ranged from secular to religious, although most were secular, and none were from the ultra-Orthodox sector.

-Interview questions mapped the information sources of each interviewee, including professional sources, those regarding gender violence in general, and those regarding economic abuse in particular.
-Those who demonstrated familiarity with economic abuse were asked whether they were aware of the activities of Feminist NGOs and the legislation efforts.
-In addition, the questions investigated employee’s work approach, image of their clients, and decision-making processes.
-The analysis of the resulting transcripts utilized Lazar’s method of feminist critical discourse analysis (Lazar 1995), which exposes rhetoric of positioning, uncovering the premises through which employees’ maneuver between available discourses.
-In this way it was possible to interpret the social construction of the employees’ role within the organization, as well as their perceived responsibility and commitment to the women seeking help.
+Interview questions mapped the information sources of each interviewee, including professional sources, those regarding gender violence in general, and those regarding EA in particular.
+Those who demonstrated familiarity with EA were asked whether they were aware of the activities of feminist NGOs and the legislation efforts.
+In addition, the questions investigated each employee’s work approach, image of their clients, and typical decision-making processes.
+The analysis of the resulting transcripts utilized Lazar’s method (1995) of feminist critical discourse analysis, which exposes rhetoric of positioning, uncovering the premises whereby employees maneuver between available discourses.
+In this way it was possible to interpret the social construction of each employee’s role within the organization, as well as their perceived responsibility and commitment to the women seeking help.

 Three State Welfare Organizations

 The interviewees included 21 clerks and managers at the National Insurance Institute (NII), 21 social workers in the Social Services Division and Domestic Violence Prevention Centers (DVPCs), and six social workers, lawyers, and managers from Assistance Units.
-We chose these three types of SWOs because of their function as providers of assistance to survivors of domestic violence and the likelihood that EA survivors will approach these ones.
-The two additional possibilities were the police and legal aid.
-However, we selected those SWOs who are in charge of actually responding to urgent needs.
-Each is described below followed by its employees’ responses to EA.
+We chose these three types of SWOs because of their function as assistance providers to domestic violence survivors and the likelihood that EA survivors will be among their clients.

 The meaning of EA at the National Insurance Institute (NII)